att/netarbiter/sds/openstack-helm-ceph-resiliency-test/host-failure.rst

   voyager3   Ready     <none>    17d       v1.9.3
   voyager4   Ready     <none>    11m       v1.9.3

-5. Check Ceph status.
+5. Check Ceph status in one of the running monitor pods.
 All impacted Ceph components(mgr, osd) on the deleted node are automatically recovered.

 .. code-block::